Proptech

 Collective

-Overview.
+Project Overview.

-Proptech Collective, is a community-driven platform that connects innovators in the property technology space through curated events, resources, and networking opportunities.
+Proptech Collective, is a community-powered platform that brings together innovators in property technology through curated events, educational resources, and networking opportunities.
+As their reach grew, they needed a website that could clearly communicate their mission within the first 60 seconds of landing on the site.

 Timeline: 4 weeks

-Research.
+User Research.

 The existing site was scattered, difficult to navigate, and failed to clearly communicate Proptech Collective’s value within one minute.
 Users struggled to find niche-specific insights, meaningful partnerships, and a supportive community.
 This limited both engagement and growth potential.